What Do I Really Need For My Baby?

 Safe sleep is very important.
 Babies should only sleep in something that has been especially designed for a baby to sleep in.
 This is because it reduces the risk of Sudden Infant Death Syndrome (Cot Death).

 Their cot or crib should be kept clear of anything other than bed linen.
 This keeps your baby as safe as possible as they sleep.

-Prams, cribs, Moses baskets, cots and bouncy chairs are safe for your baby if;
+Prams, cribs, Moses baskets and cots are safe for your baby if;

 It is generally advised that the return journey after having your baby is not on public transport and you will need your baby car seat to go home from hospital.

 It is recommended that car seats are bought new because you cannot be certain that a second hand car seat has never been in an accident.
 You can learn more about choosing a safe car seat for your baby *here*.